-A breast lift — also known as mastopexy — is a surgical procedure performed by a plastic surgeon to change the shape of your breasts.
-During a breast lift, excess skin is removed and breast tissue is reshaped to raise the breasts.
+A breast lift is a surgical procedure performed by a plastic surgeon to change the shape of the breasts.
+During a breast lift, a plastic surgeon removes excess skin and reshapes breast tissue to raise the breasts.
+A breast lift is also known as mastopexy.

 You might choose to have a breast lift if your breasts sag or your nipples point downward.
 A breast lift might also boost your self-image and self-confidence.

-A breast lift won't significantly change the size of your breasts.
-However, a breast lift can be done in combination with breast augmentation or breast reduction.
+A breast lift won't change the size of your breasts.
+However, a breast lift can be done with breast augmentation or breast reduction.

 Why it's done

 - Pregnancy.
-During pregnancy, the ligaments that support your breasts might stretch as your breasts get fuller and heavier.
-This stretching might contribute to sagging breasts after pregnancy — whether or not you breast-feed your baby.
+During pregnancy, the bands of tissue that support the breasts (ligaments) might stretch.
+This happens as the breasts get fuller and heavier.
+The stretching might cause sagging breasts after pregnancy.
+This may happen whether or not you breastfeed your baby.

-- Weight fluctuations.
-Changes in your weight can cause your breast skin to stretch and lose elasticity.
+- Weight changes.
+Changes in weight can cause the breast skin to stretch.
+It also can cause breast skin to become less elastic.

 - Gravity.
 Over time, gravity causes ligaments in the breasts to stretch and sag.

-A breast lift can reduce sagging and raise the position of the nipples and the darker area surrounding the nipples (areolae).
-The size of the areolae can also be reduced during the procedure to keep them in proportion to the newly shaped breasts.
+A breast lift can reduce sagging and raise the position of the nipples.
+The surgery can also lift the darker areas surrounding the nipples (areolae).
+The size of the areolae may be made smaller to keep them in proportion to the newly shaped breasts.

 You might consider a breast lift if:

 - Your breasts sag — they've lost shape and volume, or they've gotten flatter and longer

-- Your nipples — when your breasts are unsupported — fall below your breast creases
+- Your nipples fall below your breast creases when your breasts aren't supported

 - Your nipples and areolae point downward